PicsArt/cppbind/docs/03_get_started/04_inheritance.rst

 .. note::
     If the type parsed is inherited from another one that does not have an **__API__**, i.e., is not parsed by CppBind, then in the binding code, it won't appear as a base type for the target type.

-As this is single inheritance, we don't have to add something special.
-CppBind generates two classes, one inherited from the other.

 Usage examples: